 Apple Pay is a program that will be built into all new iPhones as well as the new Apple watch products, which are set to be released early next year.
 It is a mobile wallet of sorts that allows you to pay for many of the everyday items you already buy with a pure wave of your hand (or phone).

 This new method of paying for things could be the answer to many security concerns that are facing Americans today.
 By utilizing the Apple Pay system for completing transactions, customer’s credit card and banking information will be kept safe and secure from hackers.

 How Does it Work?

-It’s actually very simple.
+It’s effortless.
 If you have an iTunes account, which millions of people already have, chances are your banking and credit card information is already saved in your profile.

 How secure is Apple Pay?

 In a recent survey, security and convenience were the top two reasons cited for not using digital wallets, with approximately 46 percent of the survey’s respondents pointing to security concerns.

 One of the big selling points that Apple is promoting is the fact that this new method will eliminate the possibility of security breaches that are occurring all too often these days with prominent retailers and credit card companies.
 The existing way of credit card payments (using credit card numbers) leaves our accounts open and exposed for possible thieves to steal.